Tuesday, 25 December 2007

 One of the best examples of SWING that I have ever heard is the video clip of the Count Basie Orchestra at Montreaux 1979

-featuring along with and playing " A TISCET A TASKET".
+featuring Ella Fitzgerald along with Eric Dixon and booty Wood playing " A TISCET A TASKET".
 THE ULTIMATE IN SWING!!!!!

-This is one of a number of articles that I will be posting and which I hope will be of some help to you and I will be pleased to answer
+This is one of a number of Jazz music articles that I will be posting and which I hope will be of some help to you and I will be pleased to answer

 any questions on this subject that you may ask.